 If a roof is vented well, any warm air can escape properly before it can melt snow and ice on a roof.
 When a roof is void of icicles and large areas of ice, and there is some snow, you’ll know that proper venting has taken place.

 Ventilation is just as important when the weather is warm.
 Rising temperatures can cause a roof’s temperature to double and if an attic is improperly vented, the attic will be scorching hot.
 With a poorly ventilated attic, there is no way for heat to escape, which can cause damage to a roof and its shingles.
 A properly and evenly vented roof will allow hot air to escape and will keep both the attic and roof cooler.

 2. Energy Cost Reduction

 An increase in outside temperatures can mean heat buildup and if a roof is properly vented, heat will escape and reduce the impact on an air conditioner.
 Lower utility bills, as well as the reduced strain on an air conditioner, will definitely be of benefit.

 An inadequately vented roof can mean temperature differences throughout a house.
 One part of a home can be a number of degrees warmer while another may be cooler.
 These temperature extremes can mean that proper ventilation is inadequate.
 Proper ventilation means hot air will escape and cool air will come into an attic space and keep a house reasonably comfortable throughout the year.

 Protecting a home and its roof through proper ventilation is important.
-If you have questions or concerns with ventilation of your roof, or just have general questions concerning ventilation, complete the online form and a representative will get back to you with the answers you need to properly ventilate your home.
+If you have questions or concerns with the ventilation of your roof, or just have general questions concerning ventilation, complete the online form and a representative will get back to you with the answers you need to properly ventilate your home.